syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To get currently visible nodes in TreeView.
+To get the currently visible nodes in TreeView.